Valley Transportation Authority: Santa Clara County Transit District

 In its early years the Santa Clara County Transportation District approached the task of replacing the bus fleet it inherited from its predecessors, which was in need of upgrades and repair.
 At first the district bought propane-fueled Twin Coaches and Gillig/Neoplans.
 SCCTD switched to an all-diesel fleet after six buses went up in flames between December 1977 and April 1978.
 At the time, critics referred to the buses as "rolling propane bombs."

 On March 6, 1976, Santa Clara County voters approved a half-cent sales tax, Measure A, to help support the Santa Clara County Transit District.
 In 1977, the primary Overhaul and Repair Facility was built at the Cerone Yard.
 Also in 1977, County Supervisors decided to change the bus fleet from propane to diesel and ordered 102 buses.
 By 1979, three additional bus yards were built and commissioned into service.

-Another issue was improving the diversity of its workforce.
-In December 1978, the SCCTD approved an affirmative action plan for the Transportation Agency.
-After a long legal battle, the U.S. Supreme Court by a 6-3 majority upheld the gender component of the plan against a civil rights challenge on March 25, 1987.
+In December 1978, the SCCTD approved an affirmative action plan for the Transportation Agency to improve the diversity of its workforce.
+On March 25, 1987, after a long legal battle, the U.S. Supreme Court by a 6-3 majority upheld the gender component of the plan against a civil rights challenge in Johnson v.
+Transportation Agency.

-Santa Clara County Transit light rail commenced revenue service along the Guadalupe line on December 11, 1987.
+The transit district broke ground on a new light rail system in 1986.
+It commenced revenue service along the Guadalupe line on December 11, 1987.
+With the introduction of light rail service, the transit district replaced its traditional blue and orange color scheme with blue and burgundy across the system, to better match the Tuscan red on the new light rail stations.
 Expansion of the single line continued in sections until 1991 when the starter system was completed to Santa Teresa station in South San Jose including the Almaden spur line.